Barbary Sheep (film): Cast

+Production

+Some scenes in Barbary Sheep were filmed near the Skyland Resort in what is now Shenandoah National Park.

 Reception

 Like many American films of the time, Barbary Sheep was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors ordered cut from Reel 3 the scene of a vision of the woman's murder, from Reel 5 intertitles such as "The Arab is faithless - and to satisfy his lust," and from Reel 6 the intertitle "The son of the desert, fired by his passion, scornful of a husband who has kept no watch over his own," and the vision of the woman's murder.